-The issue of asymmetries and nonlinearities is one of the burgeoning topics in the literature of Exchange Rate Pass-Through (ERPT).1 There are various circumstances that could generate asymmetric adjustment of prices to exchange rate changes which can't be modeled within a simple linear framework.
+The issue of asymmetries and nonlinearities is one of the burgeoning topics in the literature of Exchange Rate Pass-Through (ERPT)1.
+There are various circumstances that could generate asymmetric adjustment of prices to exchange rate changes which can't be modeled within a simple linear framework.
 Some spectacular exchange rate movements like those experienced by the US dollar in the 1980s seems to be a good illustration of the existence of an asymmetric behavior in ERPT.
-At that time, the appreciation of the dollar against the Deutsch mark amounted to 70% between 1980-1985 and the subsequent depreciation amounted to 80% by the end of 1987.2 Similarly, since the creation of the euro area (EA), there has been a large depreciation of the European currency against the US dollar from 1999 till the last of 2001.
+At that time, the appreciation of the dollar against the Deutsch mark amounted to 70% between 1980-1985 and the subsequent depreciation amounted to 80% by the end of 1987.
+Similarly, at the launch the creation of the euro area (EA), there has been a large depreciation of the European currency against the US dollar from 1999 till the last of 2001.
 After that date, the euro started appreciating to become a strong and well established currency.
-It is expected that these dramatic exchange rate developments may affect asymmetrically domestic prices, raising the question of the presence of a nonlinear dynamic in ERPT mechanism (see Bussière (2007)).
+It is expectable that these dramatic exchange rate developments may affect asymmetrically domestic prices, raising the question of the presence of a nonlinear dynamic in ERPT mechanism (see Bussière (2007))2.

 Nonetheless, the empirical literature has paid little attention to the issue of asymmetries and nonlinearities in ERPT in spite of its strong policy relevance.
 The number of studies which have investigating for nonlinearities in this context is to date relatively scarce, and most of papers assume linearity rather than testing it.
 The sparse empirical evidence on this area of research has put forth the role of exchange rate movements in generating nonlinearities.
-According to this literature, mainly, there are two potential sources of pass-through asymmetry.3 On one hand, asymmetry can arise from the direction of exchange rate changes i.e., in response to currency depreciations and appreciations.
-On the other hand, the extent of pass-through may also respond asymmetrically to the magnitude of exchange rate movements, i.e. depending on whether exchange rate changes are large or small.
+According to this literature, there mainly two potential sources of pass-through asymmetry3.
+In one hand, potential pass-through asymmetries can arise from the direction of exchange rate changes i.e., in response to currency depreciations and appreciations.
+In the other hand, the extent of pass-through may also respond asymmetrically to the magnitude of exchange rate movements, i.e. depending on whether exchange rate changes are large or small.
 However, as pointed by Marazzi et al. (2005), previous studies provide mixed results with no clear support for the existence of important asymmetries or nonlinearities.
-If the existing literature is not conclusive, an important caveat should be noted in this regard which is related to the econometric specification.
-Several empirical studies on asymmetries in ERPT experiment a standard linear model augmented with interactive dummy variables.
-These added interactive
+If the existing literature is not conclusive, there is an important caveat that should be noted in this regard which is related to the econometric specification.
+Several empirical studies on asymmetries in ERPT experiment a